 02 of 07

 Sure the original flavor of Morningstar brand's sausage patties are pretty tasty too, but the addition of maple syrup adds that certain "je ne sait quoi" of flavor to these chewy vegetarian sausage patties.
-You can find these frozen vegetarian sausage meats just about everywhere, from Target to Walmart to Whole Foods.
+You can find these Morningstar Farms Brand Sausage Patties With Maple Syrup just about everywhere, from Target to Walmart to Whole Foods.
 Perfect as a side tofu scramble, or just eaten plain for a quick high protein breakfast.

 03 of 07